CloudBindle/youxia/README.md

 ## Developers

 1. Java contributions must be formatted using SeqWare's Eclipse formatting file.
 See https://seqware.github.io/docs/100-coding-standards/ for more details.
 Contributions that do not follow this formatting will be rejected.
-2. Test your build against Checkstyle and a few Maven checks for consistent dependencies using <code>mvn clean install</code>
+2. Test your build against Checkstyle, a few Maven checks for consistent dependencies, and a high priority findbugs check using <code>mvn clean install</code>
 3. Check your build status on jenkins

 ## Users